grol-io/web-site/index.md

 See [releases](https://github.com/grol-io/grol/releases) to get the command line version with and interactive repl, history, edit of previous lines, etc...

+See the [butterfly](butterfly) demo of generating images from grol in wasm.

 {% include grol_wasm.html %}